-In the event of an emergency, school closure, or other immediate announcement, you will be notified via text message through the cell phone number listed in TADS.
-It is imperative that each family's contact information in TADS be kept up to date.
-Please contact the office if you need your TADS username and password re-sent.
+In the event of an emergency, school closure, or other immediate announcement, you will be notified via text message through the cell phone number listed in ParentSquare.
+It is imperative that each family's contact information in ParentSquare be kept up to date.